 The Club is committed to working in partnership with parents/carers whenever there are concerns about a child or young person.
 Parents/carers have the primary responsibility for the safety and wellbeing of their children.
-Where concerns are raised about a child or young person, this will be considered in line with the wellbeing indicators and may be discussed with parents/carers.
-For example, if a child seems withdrawn, he/she may have experienced an upset in the family, such as parental separation, divorce or bereavement.
-Common sense is advised in these situations, and the best interests of the child will be considered as to what is best to support them.
-Children and young people will be asked who they feel is suitable to be informed and, when relevant, consent gained from the child or young person.
+Where concerns are raised about a child or young person this will be considered in line with the wellbeing indicators and may be discussed with parents/carers.
+For example, if a child seems withdrawn, he/she may have experienced an upset in the family, such as a parental separation, divorce or bereavement.
+Common sense is advised in these situations and the best interests of the child will be considered as to what is the best support them.
+Children and young people will be asked who should be informed and, if appropriate, consent gained from the child or young person before their parent/carers are notified.

 Where there are concerns that the parents/carers may be responsible for or have knowledge of the abuse, sharing concerns with the parents/carers may place the child or young person at further risk.
-In such cases, advice must always firstly be sought from the police/social work services or Named Person as to who informs the parents/carers.
+In such cases advice must always firstly be sought from the police/social work services or Named Person as to who informs the parents/carers.

-Sharing Information with Police and Statutory Agencies
+Sharing Information with Police and statutory agencies

-Where the concern about a child or young person's wellbeing suggests that they are in need of protection or that a criminal offence has been committed against them, the concern must be reported to the police and/or social work services.
-The police and local authorities have a statutory duty of care for all children.
+Where the concern about a child or young person's wellbeing suggests that they are in need of protection or that a criminal offence has been committed against them the concern must be reported to the police and/or social work services.
+The police and local authority have a statutory duty of care for all children.